Peanuts-83/express/README.md

-# EXPRESS/NodeJS backend API server
+# EXPRESS/NodeJS backend API server connected to Atlas mongo database

 Backend API built with nodeJS / Express.

+&nbsp;
+It is connected to Atlas cloud service giving access to your personnal mongoDB.
+You should subscribe to Atlas cloud services to connect your database.

+&nbsp;
 Developp any model/route files for convenience.

 ## API entries